avocet-experimentation/packages/mongo-client/README.md

 # `mongo-client`

-MongoDB data mappers for Avocet.
+MongoDB data mappers for internal use in [Avocet](https://avocet-experimentation.github.io).